 4. Summary of Citizen Participation Process and consultation process

 Summary from citizen participation section of plan.

-The City of Napa has adopted a Citizen Participation Plan that sets forth the procedures and guidelines to be followed by the City in providing for citizen participation in the Consolidated Plan process.
+The City of Napa has adopted a Citizen Participation Plan that sets forth the procedures and guidelines to be followed in providing for citizen participation in the Consolidated Plan process.